Skip to main content

 Eradicating a clothes moth problem takes more than swatting a moth or two.
 Here's how:

-• Only put clothes away once clean.
-Even if they look clean, wash (60°C) or freeze (-18°C) before putting them back - you might not be able to see residues of food or sweat but a clothes moths will find it with ease.
-Our best washing machines 2024 reviews will help you choose an appliance to fulfil this and plenty of other key laundry tasks.
+• Only put clothes away once clean Even if they look clean, wash (60°C) or freeze (-18°C) before putting them back – you might not be able to see residues of food or sweat but a clothes moths will find it with ease.
+Our guide to the best washing machines will help you choose an appliance to fulfil this and plenty of other key laundry tasks.

-Best steam cleaners for 2024: Which?
-Best Buys and expert buying advice - our expert buying guide helps you choose the best and avoid picking a dud
+Best steam cleaners - our expert buying guide helps you choose the best and avoid picking a dud

 Whether you've managed to get rid of your infestation or you're keen to stop it taking hold in the first place, here are the measures expert Natalie Bungay suggests you take:

-Clean and vacuum regularly: Carpeted areas should be vacuumed at least twice a week (around once a week for hard floors).
-Our guide on How to vacuum your home effectively is packed with expert advice.
+• Clean and vacuum regularly Carpeted areas should be vacuumed at least twice a week (around once a week for hard floors).
+Our advice on vacuuming your home effectively is packed with expert advice.

 Also, be extra vigilant if you're buying second-hand, vintage or antique objects - from clothes, curtains, bedding and furniture to old luggage, inspect before buying or bringing them into your home and wash thoroughly (the hotter the better) or give them a stint in the freezer before storing.